jaimin-ns/Mobile-App-Instrumentation/README.md

 6. Modifying the function behaviour

-## Enumerate loded classes with frida
+## Enumerate loaded classes with frida

 - List classes of target application